In this article:

 How to Conduct Large Group Round-Robin Brainstorming:

 Set up multiple brainstorming stations around the room, each with a different topic or challenge.
 Divide the large group into smaller teams, each starting at a different station.
 Every 10-15 minutes, the teams rotate to a new station, where they review and build on the previous team’s ideas.
-After several rounds, bring everyone together to discuss the top ideas from each station.
+After several rounds of problem solving group activities, bring everyone together to discuss the top ideas from each station.
 You can also use digital tools like Miro or Google Jamboard for virtual teams.

 8. Escape Room Challenges